Cylearun-starforge/electron-cnc-client/README.md

    - Compatible with XNA-CncNet-Client.
    - Flexible UI modification via CSS.
    - Conventional theme system, also easy to extend. [^2]
+   - Better IME and language support, type any language or emoji.

 3. For client developers

    - Render UI with state-driven GUI Library.
    - Extends functionality with ease.
    - Builtin auto-update
+   - Rich ecosystem on npmjs.org

 [^1]: e.g. what about showing latest information of your mod, and navigate to official website on click?
 [^2]: Just place your theme configuration in specified location, client will auto detect.
 Specify a theme to extend, client find missing files form there.